+Table: Housing demand Row: Total population

-Where to look: VT Housing Data Section: Population & households Page: Population Some data may be only available at the county or state level.
+Some data may be only available at the county or state level.

-Finally, the website has a complete listing of all subsidized housing in Vermont.
+Finally, the Web site has a complete listing of all subsidized housing in Vermont.
 This Directory of Affordable Rental Housing (DoARH) is available from the Housing Data Web site main page.